 What is a lockdown?

 A lockdown is the confinement of people inside secured rooms for safety measures.
-It is used when a serious threat exists to the campus that requires students, staff, and visitors, to remain in a locked area for safety.
-A lockdown may be ordered by law enforcement, the school principal or any school staff who identify a potential threat.
+It is used when a serious threat exists to the campus that requires students, staff, and visitors to remain in a locked area for safety.
+A lockdown may be ordered by law enforcement, the school principal or any school staff who identifies a potential threat.

 What happens during a lockdown?